Samv-tech/MYSQLCLASS/README.md

 inserting more data into the already created tables and creating lecturers table in other to link them with the subjects

+creating the lecturer table also adding the lecturer id column to the subject table inserting data into the created tables.